Early Invasive Management for Acute Coronary Syndromes

-*heart attack happened due to a complication during the catheterization
+3% were harmed by suffering a (procedural) heart attack (heart attack happened due to a complication during the catheterization)

 The overall results were mixed.
 Patients included in the studies were predominantly those with biomarker evidence of ischemia, and most often with electrocardiographic changes indicating ischemia as well (though not ST-elevation).
 Ultimately, deaths were statistically unaffected, although there appeared to be what the authors refer to as a ‘trend’ toward increased mortality in the group managed with an early invasive strategy (a statistically nonsignificant difference of 0.5% in deaths, or roughly 1 in every 200 subjects).
 Heart attacks were reduced by 2% over the next year, but increased by 3% in the peri-procedural period.
 Refractory angina (ongoing chest pain) was present in 22% of those randomized to an invasive strategy and 34% of those treated conservatively, and was thus reduced.